syncfusion-content/typescript-docs/TypeScript/Chart/Technical-Indicators.md

 ### Bollinger Band

-Bollinger Band indicator is created by setting the [`indicators.type`](../api/ejchart#members:indicators-type) as **"bollingerband"**.
+Bollinger Band indicator is created by setting the [`indicators.type`](../api/ejchart#members:indicators-type) as **"bollingerBand"**.
 It contains three lines, namely upper band, lower band and signal line.
 Bollinger Band default value of the period is 14 and standardDeviations is 2.

 {% highlight javascript %}